SAFER Communities Act for Illinois

 Without equitable access to employment, 43% of all returning Illinoisans will be reincarcerated within three years.
 The rate of prison returns is correlated with both unemployment and lower wage work.
 This cycle undermines the safety and long-term economic stability of reentering individuals, as well as their families and communities.
 Illinois' high rate of recidivism is projected to cost the state $13 billion over the next five years.

-In the summer of 2021, the Biden administration issued guidance on state level crime prevention policy, which included investment in jobs creation for formerly incarcerated residents.
+The Biden administration recently issued guidance on state level crime prevention policy, which included investment in jobs creation for formerly incarcerated residents.

 Equitable economic recovery for local businesses